-The inseverability of the provisions of the Gun Court Act 1974 which create the three Divisions of the Court was the main thrust of the appellants' challenge under the head of jurisdiction.
-This does not involve a direct attack upon the specific provisions of the Act, under which the appellants were tried and convicted by a resident magistrate, when looked at in isolation.
-What is attacked directly is the constitutional validity of those provisions of the Act which purport to confer jurisdiction to try offences upon the other two Divisions of the Gun Court a Circuit Court Division and a Full Court Division.
-The next steps in the argument are: (i) the Gun Court Act 1974 embodies a comprehensive legislative scheme for the establishment of a single court, the Gun Court, with power to sit in separate Divisions; and to confer upon the Gun Court jurisdiction to try certain categories of offenders for criminal offences of all kinds; (ii) the jurisdiction A exercisable by the Gun Court when sitting in a Resident Magistrate's Division is an integral and inseparable part of the jurisdiction intended to be conferred upon the court.
-It cannot consistently with the legislative scheme of the Act survive the striking down of the jurisdiction exercisable by the other two Divisions; (iii) a Gun Court consisting only of a Resident Magistrate's Division would be a different kind of court from that which Parliament intended to create.
+The inseverability of the provisions of the 1974 Act, which create the three divisions of the court, was the main thrust of the appellants' challenge under the head of jurisdiction.
+This does not involve a direct attack on the specific provisions of the Act under which the appellants were tried and convicted by a resident magistrate, when looked at in isolation.
+What is attacked directly is the constitutional validity of those provisions of the Act which purport to confer jurisdiction to try offences on the other two divisions of the Gun Court: a Circuit Court Division and a Full Court Division.
+The next steps in the argument are: (1) The 1974 Act embodies a comprehensive legislative scheme for the establishment of a single court, the Gun Court, with power to sit in separate divisions; and to confer on the Gun Court jurisdiction to try certain categories of offenders for criminal offences of all kinds.
+(2) The jurisdiction exercisable by the Gun Court when sitting in a Resident Magistrate's Division is an integral and inseparable part of the jurisdiction intended to be conferred on the court.
+It cannot consistently with the legislative scheme of the Act survive the striking down of the jurisdiction exercisable by the other two divisions.
+(3) A Gun Court consisting only of a Resident Magistrate's Division would be a different kind of court from that which Parliament intended to create.

-B This was the argument on which the fifth detainee succeeded in his appeal to the Court of Appeal.
+This was the argument on which the fifth detainee succeeded in his appeal to the Court of Appeal.
 It is, indeed, the only ground on which there is a majority judgment in the appellants' favour.
-In order to deal with it their Lordships cannot shirk the task of ruling upon the constitutional validity of those provisions of the Act which purport to confer jurisdiction to try offences upon the Circuit Court Division and upon the Full Court Division of the Gun Court.
-Such rulings, in

-C their Lordships' view, cannot be characterised as obiter dicta.
-They form necessary steps in any reasoning disposing of the appellants' case in so far as it is based upon inseverability.
+In order to deal with it their Lordships cannot shirk the task of ruling on the constitutional validity of those provisions of the Act which purport to confer jurisdiction to try offences on the Circuit Court Division and on the Full Court Division of the Gun Court.
+Such rulings, in their Lordships' view, cannot be characterised as obiter dicta.
+They form necessary steps in any reasoning disposing of the appellants' case insofar as it is based on inseverability.

-That the appellants' contentions under each of the four heads, jurisdiction, procedure, sentence and severability, raise questions of constitutional law of considerable difficulty is evident from the conflicts of opinion, particularly under

-D considerable difficulty is evident from the conflicts of opinion, particularly under the first head, that are disclosed in the four closely reasoned judgments of those judges of the Court of Appeal who sat in one or both of the appeals.
+That the appellants' contentions under each of the four heads, jurisdiction, procedure, sentence and severability, raise questions of constitutional law of considerable difficulty is evident from the conflicts of opinion, particularly under the first head, that are disclosed in the four closely reasoned judgments of those judges of the Court of Appeal who sat in one or both of the appeals.
 Their Lordships desire to express their indebtedness to those judgments and to the arguments addressed to them by counsel for the parties at the hearing by this Board.